City

 4. Meat Cutter

-Cut and package meat for sale.
-Follow safety and hygiene standards.
-Work in grocery stores and butcher shops.
+Slice and portion meat for sale.
+Follow safety and hygiene guidelines.
+Work in local grocery stores and butcher shops.

 Find Meat Cutter jobs in Madison, AL